alexbejann/RoC/README.md

 -	~~I'm a bit uncertain about the role of 'expression' in the rule 'statement_body'.
 Does an expression without assignment make a valid line in your grammar, and what are its semantics?
 Like I said, C-like languages are expression-oriented meaning that an expression can be a statement.
 You may or may not want to do this.
 Depends on whether you make an assignment an expression or a statement.
 The rule 'statement_body' definitely needs rework, depending on what an expression means in your language.~~
 -	~~In rule 'variable_declaration' can be written simpler by collapsing the three types in one symbol.
 Then you have only one rule.
 You even have a symbol for it: 'argument' (which should be called type).
 I think I know why you expanded it in three rules, so that you can assign a label to each rule.
 Understandable, because you haven't had type checking yet.
 But just use one symbol, and do the type checking in Java code.~~
 -	~~In the 'expression' rule, a type is not an expression.
 Rather, it is part of a variable and function declaration.~~
-- Implement the `auto` keyword with the tuples in the grammar
+- Implement the `auto` keyword with the tuples in the grammar,  nearly done
-- Fix the expression for Relational operators
+- ~~Fix the expression for Relational operators~~
 - ~~Fix print statement~~